Get startedGet started for free

 7. Reusing styling

-Instead of creating entire components, we may want to add common styling.
+Now let's say we don't need an entire component, just shared styling.
 Here we can take advantage of Python's dictionary dot-update method.
 Let's see an example.
 Beware, we must make sure our dictionary keys are unique; else, there may be unexpected results.
 If we have a Python dictionary, then calling the update method with another dictionary will merge the two together.
-As you can see here, now we have one encompassing dictionary.
+Now we have one dictionary that includes both sets of styling rules.

 8. Styling functions in Dash